Week Against Racism and Anti-Semitism at the University of Montpellier

 Via video conference

 On Wednesday, March 25, from 12:15 p.m. to 1:30 p.m., a lecture titled “Is a World Without Oppression Possible?” by Emilia Roig.
-Drawing on real-life examples, Emilia Roig, a political science Ph.D. and author, will shed light on the mechanisms of intersectionality and the dynamics that shape our societies.
-Through her analysis, she will invite participants to shift their perspective, question their assumptions, and grasp the deep interconnections between patriarchy and racism—systems that shape our social realities, often behind the scenes.
+Drawing on real-life examples, Emilia Roig, a Ph.D. in political science and author, will shed light on the mechanisms of intersectionality and the dynamics that shape our societies.
+Through her analysis, she will invite participants to shift their perspective, question their assumptions, and understand the deep interconnections between patriarchy and racism—systems that shape our social realities, often behind the scenes.
 Open to the general public.

 University of Montpellier, Richter Campus at the Aimé Schoenig Student Union.

-Additional information
+Additional Information

 - Date: March 23–27, 2026